Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 }
 ```

 There are other tiny subtleties with changing from `var` to `let` but I think the average p5.js beginner will have reached their limit by now !
 I know I have.
 Remaining quirks are really for the designers of big systems, like the whole p5.js library.
-They take many precautions and encapsulate well, so that you can code simply and safely.
+They take many precautions and scope and encapsulate well, so that you can code simply and safely.

 **Check this thoroughly.
 This scope stuff is crazy enough, without giving out duff information**